das-praktische-schreinerlein/mymediacollection-electron/README.md

-# MySimpleHomePage-Electron-App
+# MyMediaCollection-Electron-App

-MySimpleHomePage-Electron-App is a simple starter for your electron-application.
+MyMediaCollection is an application for managing your media-resources as audio, video.
+It's based on mymediacollection and mysimplehomepage-electron.

 **But be aware: it start's a local server with default-passwords!!!!!**